j-guckel/iterative-particle-analysis/README.md

 # Authors

-The software was mainly developed by Jannik Guckel with some support of Daesung Park.
+The software was mainly developed by Jannik Guckel and Daesung Park.

 ## Dependencies